The Low-Carb Healthy Alternative to Restoring your iPhone when it falls in the water

 The day my father left his body, I, for the very last time, kissed his cheek, hugged what remained of him, held his hands, and walked out of the hospital room.
 I approached the parking lot, got into my same car, took the same route home, walked into the same house to see the same husband and the same kids.
 Everything in my life was the same, yet everything was completely different.
 My world as I knew it had changed.

-It was the end of my dad’s life.
-It was end of his struggle with cancer.
-It was the end of him attending birthday parties or family functions.
-It was the end of his career.
-It was the end of long conversations.
-It was the end of surprise visits.
-I felt it was the end of so much.
+It was the end of my dad’s life; It was the end of him attending birthday parties or family functions, surprise visits, and long conversations.
+It was the end of his career, but also the end of his struggle with cancer.
 Death does that.
 It highlights the ends, causing sharp pain which cuts through your heart.
-Even though I felt this sharp, deep pain, I found myself comparing my situation to others’ and I didn’t feel that I deserved to be in pain.
+Even though I felt this sharp, deep pain, I compared my situation to others’ and I didn’t feel that I deserved to be in pain.
 After all, things could be worse.
 Some of my friends lost their parents much earlier in life.
 Their parents had not been around to walk them down the aisle or see their grandchildren born.
 Some of my friends lost children, which is out of order.
 Our parents are supposed to leave before us, not the other way around.
-Some friends have lost their spouses, young and old.
-Knowing this, I thought to myself “Who am I to complain?”
+Others have lost their spouses, young and old.
+Knowing this, I thought to myself, “Who am I to complain?”
 So I didn’t.

 I suppressed my pain, thinking that was the right thing to do.

 By concealing my pain, what I was really trying to do was avoid suffering.
 I did not want to be a victim of my loss.
 My father had taught me to focus on the positive, to use humor in all circumstances, and to be strong.
-If I grieved, I thought, I was letting him down.
-But Kessler said something that will forever stay with me.
-“Pain is inevitable, Suffering is optional.”
-I was merging the two and I did not have to.
-That changed everything.
-Pain is inevitable.
-I have permission to grieve.
-It doesn’t matter if my loss is more or less tragic than anyone else’s.
-It doesn’t need to be compared.
-It is my personal and unique loss and it sucks.
+Grieving would let him down.